penpot/penai/README.md

 You can also just run `bash docker_build_and_run.sh`, which will do both things for you.

+To make a quick check if everything is working , you can run the `pytest` command from the container.

 Note: for the WSL subsystem on Windows you might need to adjust the path for the volume.